Meaning:

 Example Sentences

-- We can’t figure out how our dog managed to get out of our backyard, but if I were to go out on a limb, I would say he probably jumped over the wooden fence.
+- We can’t figure out how our dog got out of the backyard; however, if I were to go out on a limb, I would say he managed to escape by jumping over the wooden fence.

 The quotes that contain these popular sayings are there to give you an idea on how old it is.
 For example, if a phrase’s first known appearance is in a book from 1855, then you know the phrase it at least that old.